-“The way nature affects surfaces, walls, rocks, signs, stones etc. makes me feel ancient times og the age that has past.
+“The way nature affects surfaces, walls, rocks, signs, stones etc. makes me feel ancient times og the age that has passed.
 It makes me look back and in memory (daydream) to recreate the enchanting drawings and abstract symbols og figures drawn on Sumerian seal and boards.
 It brings me back to earth colours and the magical fantasy world.
 All these compilations and oxidations on the surface of the picture is only an attempt to recreate the sum of all these experiences.”

-With origins in this fascination for old tracks and signs as a shape Hussein Tai seeks/searches the perspectives reduction to a surface of symbols, graphic effects and architectural abstractions.
+With origins in this fascination for old tracks and signs as a shape Hussein Tai seeks the perspectives reduction to a surface of symbols, graphic effects and architectural abstractions.
 The textural surface and unfinished form as a instrument is achieved by the use of mixed media among others acrylic paint, cardboard and glue.
 The effect is an abstract, aesthetic form where the tracks from an ancient world is discerned among life-affirming colors and light.

 Lena Larsen, cand.mag. – Bredgade Kunsthandel